jacobpanyathong1/time_series_stock_price/README.md

-# Time Series: AAPL Stock
+# Anomaly Detection : Codeup Curriculum log Dataset

 ## Project Description
-Data Scientist using the Apple (AAPL) stock price data set to develop a machine learning model that will help to predict the price of stocks.
+Data Scientists using the Codeup Curriculum Log dataset to explore the SQL Query that will help to detect anomoalies.

 ## Project Goals